top of page

 The DAF Legislation contains two categories of exemptions: (1) a "low value-exemption; and (ii) an "incidental activity" exemption.

-• where the total market value of transactions across all an operator’s platforms does not exceed $10 million over a 12-month period; and
+• "Low-value exemption: Issuers of DAPs and TCPs are exempt from holding an AFSL where: (i) the total market value of transactions across all an operator’s platforms is less than $10 million over a 12-month period; and (ii) the operator holds less than A$5,000 in underlying assets per customer.

 Next steps